Debitsuccess/debitsuccess-api/docs/Introduction/7-Glossary.md

 ### accountStatus
 It can be used to filter retrieved account based on their current status.
 The default value is Active if not provided.
 'Active' accounts can also be 'Suspended' or 'PaymentStopped' at the same time.

 'Suspended' accounts can also be 'PaymentStopped' at the same time.
-Descriptions of the status can be found here [https://debitsuccess.atlassian.net/wiki/spaces/DDE/pages/1492877598/Statuses#Account-Status](https://debitsuccess.atlassian.net/wiki/spaces/DDE/pages/1492877598/Statuses#Account-Status).
+Descriptions of the status can be found [here](https://debitsuccess.atlassian.net/wiki/spaces/DDE/pages/1492877598/Statuses#Account-Status).

 ### accruedContractAmount